mahendravarmasa-stack/lt-nilavan-assesment/SECURITY_REPORT.md

 Request 9: 200
 Request 10: 200
 ```

-All 10 emails are sent.
-Attacker can run this in an infinite loop.
+All 10 emails delivered.
+Attacker runs this in an infinite loop — inbox flooded.

 ### Recommended Fix

-Create `middleware.ts` in project root:
+Create `middleware.ts` in the project root:

 ```typescript
 import { NextRequest, NextResponse } from 'next/server';